Posted on Leave a comment

 VersaMax Bolt with scar from burr in bolt carrier cam pin slot

 First, The bolt carrier: the cam pin slot slot frequently had a burr leftover from manufacturing that was gouging and impinging on the bolt and the Cam Pin itself deformed.
 It didn’t seem like it was up to the task of lasting for a long time.
-Removing the bur from the slot and buffing out the gouge in the bolt improved my troubles.
-I replaced the Cam pin with a better Benelli version, but those two improvements were not enough to fix my light primer strikes.
+Removing the bur from the slot and buffing out the gouge the bur cut in the bolt improved my troubles.

 File knocking burr of edge of cam pin slot in VersaMax bolt carrier